The 2014 funded projects

 Project duration and funding

-- The funds for each project are up to EUR 10,000 a year; 50% of the grant is paid upon approval, 50% upon completion and presentation of the final project in a seminar at EIEF;
+- the duration of each project is 1 year from the official communication of the award; the funds for each project are up to EUR 10,000; 50% of the grant is paid upon approval, 50% upon completion and presentation of the final project at a seminar at EIEF;

-- Up to 50% of the funds can be used as direct compensation for the researchers.
+- up to 50% of the funds can be used as direct compensation of the researchers.

 - clear motivation and description of the research question and strategy;